wp-plugins/visitor-maps/readme.txt

 == Changelog ==

 - Improvement: javascript is loaded in footer.
+- New setting: "Limit for map pins".
+This limit protects server resources by limiting pins when displaying maps.
+Default is 2000.

 = 1.5.6.1 =
 - (04 Feb 2010) - Dashboard widget is now also controlled by the setting "Users who can view the dashboard pages:".